HACKERALERT/Picocrypt/README.md

 In addition to these options for encryption and decryption, Picocrypt also provides a secure file shredder and a checksum generator.

 # Security
 For more information on how Picocrypt handles cryptography, see <a href="Internals.md">Internals</a> for the technical details.
 If you're worried about the safety of me or this project, let me assure you that this repository won't be hijacked or backdoored.
-I have 2FA (TOTP) enabled on all accounts with a tie to Picocrypt (GitHub, Google, Reddit, Ubuntu One, Discord, etc.), in addition to full-disk encryption on all of my portable devices.
+I have 2FA (TOTP) enabled on all accounts with a tie to Picocrypt (GitHub, Google, Reddit, Ubuntu One/Snapcraft, Discord, etc.), in addition to full-disk encryption on all of my portable devices.
 For further hardening, Picocrypt uses my "offline" forks of dependencies and I fetch upstream only when I have taken a look at the changes and believe that there aren't any security issues.
+This means that if a dependency gets hacked or deleted by the author, Picocrypt will be using my fork of it and remain completely unaffected.
 You can feel confident about using Picocrypt.

 # Community
 Here are some places where you can stay up to date with Picocrypt and get involved: